 Looking for exceptional client service and technical prowess that's second-to-none?
 Then look no further.
 Scott is a hard-working, detail-oriented professional who is known for stopping at nothing to help his clients overcome their SALT-related challenges.
 After earning his bachelor's degree from the University of Indianapolis, Scott entered the accounting industry in 2009 where he went on to develop his specialty in state and local tax.
 From providing underpayment reviews, composing training guides, serving as a point of contact for SALT-related questions to conducting codes and regulations research and nexus studies, Scott is always looking for ways to promote long-term business growth and sustainability.
 Learn more about Scott.

-Lamarcus is an associate member of Rea's state and local tax team, serving clients from the Dublin office.
+Lamarcus is a supervisor member of Rea's state and local tax team, serving clients from the Dublin office.
 He has experience handling tax notices, preparing individual and business tax returns.
 Lamarcus is also is well versed in assisting clients in preparing for state sales & use tax audits and conducting benefit plans, and year-end financial audits.
 He earned his bachelor’s degree in accounting from Wittenberg University.
 Learn more about Lamarcus.

 13,000 Reasons To Always Ask Questions - These days, it’s not unusual to travel (sometimes great distances) for your career.
 It’s also becoming more and more common for professionals to utilize their home offices as their primary work spaces.
 But whether you’re enduring long commutes each day, telecommuting from home or hopping a plane across country a few times each month, be sure to review your W-2s to determine whether the municipal taxes that are withheld from your paycheck are correct.
 You may be surprised to learn how easy it can be to overlook this particular line item.
 This case study will explain why.